 Building a sofa with a silhouette that will maintain its appeal over time is important.
 We think the Danforth hits all the right notes.
-Contrasting khaki piping amplifies its crisp lines.
+Contrasting Chrome piping amplifies its crisp lines.
 The profile is intentionally softened, ever so slightly, by curving the arms to "design out" an otherwise boxy profile – after all, the human form is not a box – and by "designing in" back cushions that actually cushion.
 Shown here in a subtle greyed out colour, a soothing green, which reflects the landscape we see all around us.

 Select contrast Chrome piping (as shown) or matching Apple.